livingstonlarus/runic/runic/templates/memory/tracks/track-management.md

 3. Summarize the status of each track
 4. Highlight any conflicts or blockers

-## Branch Management
+## Git branch Management

-When updating a branch with **$branch update**:
+When updating a Git branch with **$branch update**:

-1. Update the feature branch with the latest from main
+1. Update the feature Git branch with the latest from main
 2. Resolve any conflicts
 3. Document the update in the track's context
 4. Update the track's progress